Massive Twitch hack reveals streamers’ pay, with top stars making millions

 “Can’t wait for [people] to be mad at me about my publicly available sub count again,” he said, referring to the fact that his subscription count is visible in the corner of all his streams.
 Subscriptions cost $4.99, though that revenue is split with Twitch.

 In total, 81 streamers have allegedly received over $1 million from Twitch since 2019.
-This appears to be a composite of money made off ads, subscriptions, and other features within the Twitch ecosystem, meaning it does not account for other common ways streamers make large portions of their money: brand deals, channels on other platforms like YouTube, merchandise, and in some cases, viewer donations that don’t utilize Twitch systems.
+This appears to be a composite of money made off ads, subscriptions and other features within the Twitch ecosystem, meaning it does not account for other common ways streamers make large portions of their money: brand deals, channels on other platforms like YouTube, merchandise and, in some cases, viewer donations that don’t utilize Twitch’s systems.

 Even with this in mind, Twitch’s highest paid individual streamer, Félix “xQc” Lengyel, is listed as having made $8,454,427.17 since 2019.
 Others, like veteran streamer Jaryd “Summit1g” Lazar, are in a similar ballpark, having made over $5 million since then.
 Nicholas “Nickmercs” Kolcheff, who announced a new exclusivity contract with Twitch on Tuesday, has been paid $5,096,642.12 over that time frame, making him the site’s fourth highest-paid individual streamer.